 It was a system plan, a system design applied over the top of all of the other systems.

-So every system was invoking a just in time uh inventory system where you manufacture it, you basically store it in the transport until it arrives at the destination where it's uh uh assembled into whatever it's supposed to be, and then that device or whatever it's supposed to be gets into another transport system, which is also its warehousing, and it's stored there until it gets in the hands of the consumer.
+And then that device or whatever it's supposed to be gets into another transport system, which is also its warehousing, and it's stored there until it gets in the hands of the consumer.

 So there's no warehousing, there's no inventory.

-So you start off with Big piles of raw material here in trees or mines or whatever, you know, big piles of raw material that then spend most of their life in transport.
+So you start off with big piles of raw material here in trees or mines or whatever, you know, big piles of raw material that then spend most of their life in transport,

-And then more time in transport and then put into use.
+a little tiny bit of their life in fabrication, And then more time in transport and then put into use.

-And they have planned obsolescence and they're supposed to drop off and die and all of this kind of stuff.
+And they have planned obsolescence, and they're supposed to drop off and die, and all of this kind of stuff.

 And so that you would then go back, and everybody who was a consumer, this was all intended to support the consumer society.

-And that that died on October 19th.
+And that died on October 19th.

 So all of this is gone.